cr-benchmarkcorp/hello-universe/README.md

 "/ks7.cfg" = templatefile("kickstart/ks7.pkrtpl.hcl", { rhelusername = var.rhelusername, rhelpassword = var.rhelpassword, rhel7_hostname = var.rhel7hostname })
 ```

-The templated variables ${rhelusername} and ${rhelpassword} are then replaced by the Packer variables.
+The templated variables ${rhelusername} and ${rhelpassword} are then replaced by the Packer variables, and the resulting kickstart file in this example will be named "ks7.cfg".

 ## Helpful Links